cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 # gpstop

-Stops or restarts a Greenplum Database system.
+Stops or restarts a Cloudberry Database system.

 ## Synopsis